keleshev/schema/README.md

-If `Schema(...)` encounteres a callable (function, class, of object with `__call__` method) it will call it, and if return value evaluates to `True` it will continue validating, else -- it will exit with error.
+If `Schema(...)` encounteres a callable (function, class, of object with `__call__` method) it will call it, and if return value evaluates to `True` it will continue validating, else -- it will raise `Schema Error`.

 ```python
 >>> import os